Classic. Simple. Utterly Delicious. Apple crisp, of course.

-Sweet, juicy, tender apples topped with a crunchy, golden streusel.
-Finished off with a scoop of vanilla ice cream or a dollop of whipped cream and this is quite nearly the perfect dessert for any time of year!
-Well…that is if you completely discount chocolate desserts of all kind.
-For a fruit dessert, it’s pretty stinkin’ awesome.
+Sweet, juicy, tender apples are topped with a crunchy, golden streusel and finished off with a scoop of vanilla ice cream or a dollop of whipped cream.

 - 7 tart apples, peeled, cored and cut into chunks or slices